 Saudi, allies snub Qatar at crisis-hit Gulf summit

-KUWAIT: Gulf powerhouse Saudi Arabia snubbed its former regional ally Qatar at the annual summit on Tuesday (Dec 5) of regional monarchies as King Salman stayed away despite the presence of the Qatari emir.
+KUWAIT: Regional powerhouse Saudi Arabia snubbed its former ally Qatar at the annual summit Tuesday of Gulf monarchies as King Salman stayed away despite the presence of the Qatari emir.

-The crisis-hit Gulf Cooperation Council summit was going ahead in Kuwait City but amid uncertainty over which leaders from among Riyadh and its allies would join their Qatari rival for the talks.
+The crisis-hit Gulf Cooperation Council summit was going ahead in Kuwait City despite uncertainty over which leaders from among Riyadh and its allies would in the end join their Qatari rival for the talks.

-The future of the six-nation GCC - formed 36 years ago to bring together energy-rich Sunni Arab Gulf states - appeared to be hanging in the balance.
+The future of the six-nation GCC - formed 36 years ago to bring together energy-rich Sunni-led Gulf Arab states - appeared to be hanging in the balance.

 This year's meeting comes with Saudi Arabia and its allies engaged in a bitter dispute with fellow GCC member Qatar, in the worst crisis ever to hit the bloc.

-Qatari Emir Sheikh Tamim bin Hamad Al-Thani accepted an invitation to attend, but with only hours before talks were due to begin, Saudi King Salman sent his foreign minister, Adel al-Jubeir, in his stead.
+Qatari Emir Sheikh Tamim bin Hamad Al-Thani accepted an invitation to attend, but just hours before the talks were due to begin, Saudi King Salman sent his foreign minister, Adel al-Jubeir, in his stead.

+State television showed Kuwaiti Emir Sheikh Sabah al-Ahmad Al-Sabah receiving Jubeir at the airport as the head of the kingdom's delegation.

-Bahrain sent its deputy prime minister and Emirati media said the state minister for foreign affairs would represent Abu Dhabi.
+Bahrain sent its deputy premier and Emirati media said the state minister for foreign affairs would represent Abu Dhabi.

 Those three Gulf states, together with Egypt, cut all ties with Qatar on Jun 5, accusing the gas-rich emirate of supporting extremists and of being too close to Shiite Iran, Riyadh's arch-rival.